 The tremendous changes in hardware technology have held my attention for many years.
 Prices have determined if I could buy, what I could buy, and what I should prepare to buy.
 I have collected data on prices over the years.
-The million dollar computers of the 1980's are now outperformed by cheap handphones which run more reliable operating systems, with much superior graphical capabilities.
+The million dollar supercomputers of the 1980's are now outperformed by low cost smartphones which run more reliable operating systems, with much superior graphical capabilities.

 And, now we get 4K flatscreen TVs to hook our computers to.
 I remember when we installed our first 21" black and white TV in 1955, and had access to one TV channel CFPL TV.
 Now, besides cable with uncountable channels, we have YouTube, and other download and streaming services letting us watch what we choose.

 In the old farm house where I was born, we only had a radio for electronics

 player, no TV, and a hand crank telephone, where our number was

 two longs and a short.
 Technolgy has advanced quickly through the decades.

 |1998-2001||Associate Professor, National University of Singapore, School of Computing - Computer Science|

 |1981-1998||Senior Lecturer, National University of Singapore - Department of Information Systems and Computer Science|

 |1977-1981||Assistant Professor, York University, Toronto, Canada - Computer Science|